microsoft/torchgeo/README.md

 ### Train and test models using our PyTorch Lightning based training script

+We provide a script, `train.py` for training models using a subset of the datasets.
+We do this with the PyTorch Lightning `LightningModule`s and `LightningDataModule`s implemented under the `torchgeo.trainders` namespace.
+The `train.py` script is configurable via the command line and/or via YAML configuration files.
+See the [conf/](conf/) directory for example configuration files that can be customized for different training runs.

 ```bash
 # run the training script with a config file
 python train.py config_file=conf/landcoverai.yaml